isomerpages/moe-dunmansec/_our-programmes/Student Development/Student Development.md

 3\.
 To develop a caring and sharing environment, where pupils put the interest of others before their own.

 ### Programmes and Activities
-A whole-school approach is adopted where teachers are strongly encouraged to manage discipline at the classroom and form-class level.
+<p style="text-align: justify;">A whole-school approach is adopted where teachers are strongly encouraged to manage discipline at the classroom and form-class level.</p>

 1. Advisors - Principal and Vice-Principal.
 2. Overall In charge – Discipline Master.
 3. Discipline Committee – Level Coordinators, OM and AEDs.
 4. All staff – managing discipline at the classroom level.

-A referral system has been put in place to support teachers in their management of serious (BETA) offenders.
+<p style="text-align: justify;">A referral system has been put in place to support teachers in their management of serious (BETA) offenders.</p>

 ### Philosophy on Student Development & Management

-To promote a **safe & conducive** environment and discipline with **care & dignity**.
+<p style="text-align: justify;">To promote a **safe & conducive** environment and discipline with **care & dignity**.</p>

 ### Student Development & Management Approches

-The school adopts a whole-school, multi-pronged approach to student development and management through the following key strategies:
+<p style="text-align: justify;">The school adopts a whole-school, multi-pronged approach to student development and management through the following key strategies: </p>

 1.  **Whole School Approach** through involving all staff and students in establishing supportive policies, systems and practices.
 2. Building a **culture of care** through establishing positive school and school classroom environments in which students feel safe and cared for and have a sense of belonging to the school.